natebrunelle/2910/markdown/index.md

 :   **Thanksgiving Break**, No classes

 November 28--December 2
+:   [Reflections]

-:   Lessons learned from the course, what you gained, reflect on what you said during Orientation <span style="color:green">**(Required Topic)**</span>
+    Lessons learned from the course, what you gained, reflect on what you said during Orientation <span style="color:green">**(Required Topic)**</span>

+    Assignment and Asynchronous Participation: Fill out the Survey!

 December 5--9
 :   No classes, Last day of the semester is Dec.
-6. <span style="color:red">Final Essay due by the end of the week</span>
+6. <span style="color:red">Final Essay due by the end of the week (submit on Collab > Assignments)</span>

 <!--
 March 28--April 1